LambdaLabs/docsy-lambda-docs/content/en/workstations/quickstart-guide/unboxing-and-setting-up-vector/index.md

 You also need to remove the glass film and Instapak foam used to protect your Vector during shipment.

+{{% alert title="Note" color="info" %}}
+The ports on your Vector might be arranged differently than in the above picture, depending on your Vector's configuration.
+{{% /alert %}}

 ## Removing the glass film and Instapak foam

 Peel the protective film from _both sides_ of your Vector's glass panel.